spulver/hello-world/README.md

 # hello-world
 A Github hello-world :-)

-Foling around with Github actions.
+Fooling around with Github actions.